-How to Reach Jawhar by Train: Since Jawhar is an interior village tehsil located in Palghar district.
-There is no direct train station available here.
-Igatpuri is the nearest railway station (On the Central Railway Route of Mumbai) which is at 70 Km road distance from this Hill station.
-So if you want to reach this place from Mumbai, head on the central railway route, and get down at Igatpuri railway station.
+How to Reach Jawhar by Train: Since Jawhar is an interior village tehsil located in Palghar district, There is no direct train station available here.
+Igatpuri is the nearest railway station (On the Central Railway Route of Mumbai), which is 70 km by road from this Hill station.
+So if you want to reach this place from Mumbai, head on the central railway route and get down at Igatpuri railway station.

-From Mumbai suburban & Palghar districts Vasai Virar area, the Virar railway station is 96 Km from Jawhar.
+From Mumbai suburban and Palghar districts, Vasai Virar area, the Virar railway station is 96 Km from Jawhar.
 If you are planning to come here via Gujarat, Dahanu Road railway station is at 68 Km.
-I have detailed these 3 nearest railway stations as per the best availability of road transportation once you reach.
-MSRTC buses can be seen from certain locations, Else private cab, Ola, and Uber are the best options near these stations.
+I have detailed these 3 nearest railway stations as per the best availability of road transportation once you reach them.
+MSRTC buses can be seen from certain locations.
+Private cabs, Ola, and Uber are the best options near these stations.

 By Road: With the help of the map, One can reach here by private vehicle.
-If you are from Mumbai and planning, the Best traffic-free route with good road conditions is from Manor which is a few kilometers ahead of Virar highway towards Gujarat.
-From Manor, the route is very straight to Jawhar hill station.
-An alternate route from Virar highway is from Vajreshwari – Wada (On Bhiwandi Wada Road) National Highway 848 which connects Vikramgad near Jawhar.
+If you are from Mumbai and planning, the Best traffic-free route with good road conditions is from Manor, which is a few kilometers ahead of the Virar highway towards Gujarat.
+From Manor, the route is very straight to Jawhar Hill Station.
+An alternate route from the Virar Highway is from Vajreshwari to Wada (On Bhiwandi Wada Road) on National Highway 848, which connects Vikramgad near Jawhar.

-Alternately, Mumbai citizens can take Thane – Bhiwandi route and stay on National Highway 848 which connects to Vikramgad.
+Alternatively, Mumbai citizens can take the Thane-BBhiwandi route and stay on National Highway 848, which connects to Vikramgad.

-From Nashik, take Nashik to trimbak road (National Highway 848) and from Igatpuri, Mokhada-Khodala Road towards Jawhar.
+From Nashik, take Nashik to the Trimbak Road (National Highway 848) and from Igatpuri, Mokhada-Khodala Road towards Jawhar.

-By Air: Nearest airports are Nashik and Alternate Mumbai airport.
+By Air: The nearest airports are Nashik and Alternate Mumbai Airports.
 Once you reach the airport, Follow the road or railway route to reach this hill station.